Assess impact before academic citations accrue

 PLOS Journals (HTML, PDF, XML)

-Facebook, Reddit, Twitter, Wikipedia
+Facebook, Reddit, X (formerly known as Twitter), Wikipedia

 Evaluate influence directly on each page of any PLOS article by the number of saves, citations, views and shares, or click on the “Metrics” tab to dive deeper and learn more about how an article and its data or figures are viewed, saved, discussed and cited.